bkulenko/memegen/README.md

 - Thumbnail generation

 If all three steps are successfull, it then sends image data containing the meme and thumbnails to Storage domain through an adapter.

-# Listing

-Listing domain queries the Storage domain based on user's inputs and returns requested data back to Front domain.

 # Storage